 Currently she is the Chairperson and Gender Liaison of the Board of Global Partnership for the Prevention of Armed Conflict (GPPAC), the co-chair of Global Fund for Women Board of Directors, and a member of the Feminist Alliance on Rights, coordinated by the Centre for Women’s Global Leadership (CWGL).

-Sharon contributes to several global media and communications networks—as an adviser to the Pacific Media Assistance Scheme (PACMAS, 2011 – 2015), a founding member of the Asia Pacific Regional Board of AMARC (World Association of Community Radio Broadcasters), and as an Ambassador for the Global Media Monitoring Project (GMMP).
+Sharon contributes to several global media and communications networks including as the current Pacific representative to the Board of the World Association of Christian Communication (WACC) and as an Ambassador for the Global Media Monitoring Project (GMMP).
 In 2004 she was a member of the UN Expert Group on Women and the Media.

 Sharon was included in the 1000Peacewomen for the Nobel Peace Prize (2005) and was the recipient of the 2014 NGO CSW Forum Woman of Distinction award in recognition of her dedication to enable and empower community media production in print, digital story-telling, online/social media, and television to increase visibility of women and young women’s viewpoints and realities.